Learn More about Member Benefits

 Read any good headlines lately?
 We have.
 Crypto currency, real estate purchases, bribes, deficiencies of AML compliance programs.
 We have it all.
 Let's talk about trends in the marketplace, and key indicators we should be looking for to ensure our credit unions are not being used for money laundering practices!
 Don't be the next financial institution named for deficiencies…. sometimes being in the spotlight isn't where you want your credit union to be!
 Keep informed of what's happening today!

 New guidance is on the horizon that will make it easier for credit unions to innovate their BSA compliance in the digital age.
-The US Treasury's Office of Terrorism and Financial Intelligence (TFI) is working with other countries to develop new Know Your Customer rules using digital means of identification.
-TFI is also developing new BSA compliance approaches for institutions partnering with “financial technology” (FinTech) companies and those using “regulatory technology” (RegTech) such as artificial intelligence.
-This work builds on NCUA's recent “Joint Statement on Innovative Efforts to Combat Money Laundering and Terrorist Financing.”
-The new guidance will revolutionize the way that credit unions comply with BSA and create new opportunities for serving members using internet-connected devices.
+Learn about International Trends that will likely filter to the US BSA regulatory framework.
+Much work is progressing with the FATF FinTech & RegTech Initiative in such areas as Digital Identification, Distributed Ledger Technology, and others that can impact various analytical tools and KYC utilities.
+The US Treasury's Office of Terrorism and Financial Intelligence (TFI) is developing new BSA compliance approaches for institutions partnering with “financial technology” (FinTech) companies and those using “regulatory technology” (RegTech) such as artificial intelligence.
+This work builds on NCUA's recent “Joint Statement on Innovative Efforts to Combat Money Laundering and Terrorist Financing” that will revolutionize the way that credit unions comply with BSA and create new opportunities for serving members using internet-connected devices.

 In this session you will learn: